microsoft/Static-Module-Verifier/README.md

 # SMV and the Azure Cloud
 - Deploying to Azure
-  + You will need a valid subscription in Azure
+  + You will need a valid subscription for Azure
   + You will need to create the following:
-    * A storage account
-    * A service bus namespace
-  + Once those are created, you can deploy the SMV Worker Role project directly from VS2015.
-Before that, create the following services in Azure:
-    * Storage service with your name of choice (for example, MySmvCloud)
+    * Storage service with your name of choice (for example, `MySmvCloud`)
+      - Create the following containers: `smvversions, smvactions, smvresults`
-    * Service bus with the same name as the service (MySmvCloud) and a queue called smvactions
+    * Service bus with the same name as the service (`MySmvCloud`) and a queue called smvactions
-    * Cloud service with same name as the service (MySmvCloud)
+    * Cloud service with same name as the service (`MySmvCloud`)
+    * Queue named `smvactions`
   + Edit the following files for the connection strings for your newly created services:
     * SmvCloud\ServiceConfiguration.Cloud.cscfg
     * SmvLibrary\CloudConfig.xml
     * SmvCloudWorkerContent\CloudConfig.xml
+- After creating your deployments
-- To use the cloud, you can add *executeOn="cloud"* to any action tag,  and it will execute using the SMV cloud
+- To use the cloud, you can add `executeOn="cloud"` to any analysis action node in your configurations,  and it will execute using the SMV cloud

+# Miscellaneous tools
+- Azure Storage Explorer for viewing storage accounts and their contents